Michael Witzel: Biography

-He has taught at Tübingen (1972), Leiden (1978–1986), and at Harvard (since 1986), and has held visiting appointments at Kyoto (twice), Paris (twice), and Tokyo (twice).
+Witzel has taught at Tübingen (1972), Leiden (1978–1986), and at Harvard (1986~2022), and has been the Wales Research professor since 2022.
+He has had visiting appointments at Kyoto (twice), Paris (twice), and Tokyo (twice).
 He has been teaching Sanskrit since 1972.

-Witzel is editor-in-chief of the Electronic Journal of Vedic Studies (EJVS) and the Harvard Oriental Series.
-Witzel has been president of the Association for the Study of Language in Prehistory (ASLIP) since 1999, as well as of the new International Association for Comparative Mythology (2006-).
+Witzel is editor-in-chief of the Electronic Journal of Vedic Studies and the Harvard Oriental Series.
+Witzel has been president of the Association for the Study of Language in Prehistory since 1999, as well as of the International Association for Comparative Mythology since 2006.